-1) Adaptive Management
+2) Adaptive Management

 This Certification requires the use of an Adaptive Management process where necessary to meet State water quality standards through the term of the License.
-As used in this Certification, Adaptive Management means an iterative and rigorous process used to improve decision-making and achieve objectives in the face of uncertainty.
+As used in this Certification, Adaptive Management means an iterative and rigorous process used to achieve the goals and objectives.
 It is intended to improve the management of aquatic resources affected by the Project in order to achieve the Goals and Objectives of the Aquatic Resource Management Plans and water quality standards as effectively and efficiently as possible.

 Ecology expects the adaptive management processes contained in this Certification and in the Aquatic Resource Management Plans will be adequate to protect aquatic life as required under state law and the Clean Water Act.
 It is possible that during the course of the new operating license, there may be instances where the measures found in individual management plans may need to be modified.
 In those instances, "adaptive management" will be used to achieve the Goals and Objectives.
-Modification of the Goals and Objectives themselves is a collaborative process within the ASWG and subject to approval by Ecology (see Step h).